 To add to the Uber crime rate, the ride-sharing company has had many class-action lawsuits regarding data breaches and the misuse of customer information.

-In 2017 Uber riders experienced a security breach in personal information.
-The Los Angeles Times reported that in 2016 a hacker obtained information that included email addresses and cell phone numbers from 5.7 million people all over the world.
+In 2017, Uber riders experienced a security breach in personal information.
+The Los Angeles Times reported that in 2016, a hacker obtained information that included email addresses and cell phone numbers from 5.7 million people worldwide.
 Uber drivers were also not susceptible to this incident.
-Over 600,000 drivers’ licenses numbers were had been stolen.
+Over 600,000 drivers’ license numbers were stolen.

 Uber then employed hackers to hide the fact that a data breach had taken place in the first place.
 Customers and drivers were strongly encouraged to file a class-action lawsuit.